MagQ98/haunted-house/README.md

 <ul>
 <li>Passed the code through a a PEP8 linter and confirmed there were no problems</li>
 <li>Given invalid inputs such as numbers when strings are expected, out of bounds inputs or the same input twice</li>
+<li>Checked if all my indentation was correct and that the text lines weren't too long</li>
 <li>Tested in my local terminal and the Code Institute Heroku terminal</li>

 </ul>

 ### Fixed Bugs or Issues